swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 4. Adjusted drift thresholds in `src/monitor.py`
 5. Rolled back the Kubernetes deployment with `kubectl rollout undo`
 6. Rolled back the canonical source of truth with Git and DVC
-7. Routed new production data to the labeling and retraining workflow in Part 5
+7. Routed new production data to the labeling and retraining workflow
 8. Verified the chosen action and closed the issue

 You fixed some of the previous issues: